Tokyo, JPUTC+9

 Prior work, education, languages.

-Led a team of three on FieldLogs, a document automation SaaS for aviation and logistics.
-Drove the frontend modernization from a Google GWT monolith to React and TypeScript, integrating the two via React portals and a DOM mutation observer during the transition.
-Built a public REST API, OAuth2 SSO, and a data analytics visualization layer.
+Technical lead on FieldLogs, a document-automation SaaS for aviation and logistics, running a team of three.
+Drove the frontend off a legacy Google GWT monolith onto React and TypeScript, bridging the two with React portals and a DOM mutation observer through the transition.
+Built a public REST API, OAuth2 SSO, and a data-analytics visualization layer.

 French diplôme d'ingénieur in computer science.
 Graduate-level coursework in graphics, distributed systems, and applied mathematics.